guoshengkang/NAFM/README.md

 Average number of invocations per Mashup | 2.11
 Number of called APIs | 940
 Called proportion of APIs | 7.28%
-NUmber of interactions |  9297
+Number of interactions |  9297
 Number of labeled Mashup tags | 18601
 Number of Mashup tags | 403
 Number of labeled API tags | 44891